 - Never log into your bank account online via public WiFi hotspots

-Finally, here is a list of important websites and web pages that provide useful information about mobile banking in Saudi Arabia:
+Finally, here is a list of important websites with useful information about mobile banking in Saudi Arabia: